purnima106/Unified-Smart-Calendar-System/README.md

 - Complete OAuth flow to connect your calendar
 - You can connect both providers for full functionality

+#### Multiple Account Support
+- **Adding Multiple Accounts**: After logging in, use the "+ Add Google Account" or "+ Add Microsoft Account" buttons in the Dashboard to connect additional calendar accounts
+- **Account Limits**:
+  - **No hard limit** on the number of accounts you can add
+  - You can connect multiple different email addresses (e.g., personal@gmail.com, work@gmail.com, company@outlook.com)
+  - The same email address cannot be added twice - the system will update the existing connection instead
+- **Managing Accounts**: View all connected accounts in the Dashboard, see sync status, and remove accounts as needed
+- **Unified View**: All events from all connected accounts appear in your unified calendar view

 ### 2. Dashboard
 - View calendar connection status
 - See quick statistics and summary